section-engineering-education/engineering-education/articles/npm-registry-opensource-code-security-with-npm6/index.md

 ### Conclusion
 -   The best code security practices are common to experienced developers.
 These practices include code review, linting, and testing.
 -  Practices such as testing, linting, code surveys, and security exams are indicators of a polished developer.
--   Solid greater part of this developers are more likely concerned with the safety of the code they write as well as the open-source code they use.
+-   Most developers are more likely to be concerned with the safety of the code they write as well as the open-source code they use.
 -   Developers are more confident with the safeness of open source code while having doubt with the security of the code they write themselves.
 -   Most developers are not content with the alternatives available/accessible for them to secure their code.